twbs/rfs/README.md

 // postcss/main.css

 .title {
-  responsive-font-size: 4rem; // OR responsive-font-size: 64px; OR rfs: 64;
+  font-size: 4rem; // OR responsive-font-size: 64px; OR rfs: 64;
 }

 // Handle postcss afterwards (see examples folder for PostCSS example)